stianloader/Micromixin/README.md

 Micromixin is a lightweight reimplementation of Spongepowered's Mixin framework.

-If you wish to talk about Micromixin, this project has a discord: https://discord.gg/CjnPMxsAX6
+If you wish to talk about Micromixin or request that a feature gets implemented with increased priority, you can join our discord: https://discord.gg/CjnPMxsAX6

 ## Building